opendaylight/docs/docs/user-guide/service-function-chaining.rst

 the controller along with necessary parameters to control some of the aspects of the SFC Proof of Transit process.

-The RPC handler identifies the RSP and generates SFC Proof of Transit parameters like secret share, secret etc., and adds the generated SFCPOT configuration parameters to SFC main as well as the various SFC hops.
+The RPC handler identifies the RSP and adds PoT feature meta-data like enable/disable, number of PoT profiles, profiles refresh parameters etc., that directs the south-bound renderer appropriately when RSP changes are noticed via call-backs in the renderer handlers.
-The last node in the SFC is configured as a verifier node to allow SFCPOT Proof of Transit process to be completed.

-The SFCPOT configuration generators and related handling are done by ``SfcPotAPI``, ``SfcPotConfigGenerator``, ``SfcPotListener``, ``SfcPotPolyAPI``, ``SfcPotPolyClassAPI`` and ``SfcPotPolyClass``.

 Administering SFC Proof of Transit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~